 An ‘I’ looks a lot like a ‘1’ at a glance, and the letter ‘O’ could well be a zero.
 But you also may have slightly more nuanced confusing factors – like similar brand names, or products that start with the same letter.

 One of the most critical aspects of good SKU practice is to make sure you only have one SKU for each product variant across every channel you sell on.

 Failing to do this pretty much defeats the point of creating SKUs in the first place.

 Having two different SKUs is effectively like having two different products, just with the exact same titles and descriptions.
-And this will cause a major headache at some point along the line when it comes to managing one product catalogue across multiple sales channels.
+And this will cause a major headache at some point along the line when it comes to managing one product catalog across multiple sales channels.

 So here are your two options:

-- If you already sell across multiple channels, standardise and match up SKUs now.
+- If you already sell across multiple channels, standardize and match up SKUs now.
 Because every product created or sales channel added going forward will contribute to a problem that will appear at some point in the future.